gilescope/book-exploring-async-basics/src/1_what_is_async.md

 ## What about threads

 We'll cover threads a bit more when we talk about operating systems, but I'll mention them here as well.
 The problem with threads provided by the operating system is that they appear to be mapped to cores.
-But that is not neccicarely the truth even though most operating systems will try to map one thread to a core up to the number of threads is equal to  the number of cores.
+But that is not necessarily the truth even though most operating systems will try to map one thread to a core up to the number of threads is equal to  the number of cores.

 Once we create more threads than there are cores, the OS will switch between our threads and progress each of them concurrently